DmitryBondarenko1/solid-spoon/Console.md

  **Configuring Color Scheme**

-As above said, you can flexibly tune IntelliJ's view according to your preferences.
+As said above, you can flexibly tune IntelliJ's console view according to your preferences.
 In particular, can individually configure color, font style, and highlighting rules for input, error, and output messages.
+To do so, you have to work with Color Schemes.

 IntelliJ IDEA appearance is defined by Color Schemes.
 Color Schemes are various styles of how your application looks like.
 By default, the application has two Color Schemes: default and Darcula.